 Biryani: Its History & Variants

-Although it looks like the dish originated in India, but the fact is that it originated from very far away.
-Biriyani is derived from Persian word Birian, which means ‘fried before cooking’ and Birinj, which is a Persian word for rice.
+Although it looks like the dish originated in India, the fact is that it originated from very far away.
+Biriyani is derived from the Persian word Birian, which means ‘fried before cooking’ and Birinj, which is a Persian word for rice.
 It is believed that biryani originated in West Asia.

 It is believed that the Turk-Mongol conqueror, Timur, brought biryani to India in 1398.
-The dish, which is believed to be the war campaign diet of Timur’s army, an earthen pot which is full of rice, spices and any meats which were available would be buried in hot pit before being dug up and served to warriors.
+The dish, which is believed to be the war campaign diet of Timur’s army, an earthen pot which is full of rice, spices and any meats which were available would be buried in the hot pit before being dug up and served to warriors.

 According to another legend, the dish was brought to southern Malabar coast by Arab traders who visited there frequently.
 According to records of Tamil literature, a rice dish called Oon Soru.
-Oon Soru was prepared with rice, meat, ghee, coriander, pepper, turmeric and bay leaf.
+Oon Soru was prepared with rice, meat, ghee, coriander, pepper, turmeric, and bay leaf.
 It was used to feed military warriors.